credibil-grid/wasmgrid/README.md

 See [examples/http/README.md](examples/http/README.md).

 ## Docker Build

-In order to use the scratch image we need to build a statically linked (elf) binary.
-This can be done by using the `x86_64-unknown-linux-musl` target.
+In order to use the `scratch` image we need to build a statically linked (elf) binary using the `musl`C library.

 Build the docker image: